reasonableext/reasonable/README.md

 Installation
 ------------

-The recommend way to install is through the Chrome Web Store page.
-[Chrome Web Store][web_store] page.
+The recommended way to install is through the [Chrome Web Store][web_store] page.
 Chrome extensions will automatically update to the latest stable version.

 If you'd like to compile from the source, you'll need the following: